 The Refugio Amazonas Lodge is located in the buffer zone of the Tambopata National Reserve and is a fantastic choice for soft adventure in the Amazon Rainforest.
 Accessed from Puerto Maldonado, the Refugio Amazonas Lodge has a large spa area to enjoy a massage and spa treatment and children have their own trail system around the lodge.
 This helps communicate things about the forest and wildlife in a relatable way for children.

-Choose from a range of add-on experiences in addition to your wildlife tour, such as jungle mountain biking, canopy climbing, kayaking, and stand-up paddleboarding.
 As a recent addition, guests to the Refugio Amazonas Lodge can also add-on an experience to the famed Chuncho clay lick, which is visited by hundreds of macaws and represents one of the largest macaw clay licks in the Amazon Rainforest.

 You can enjoy the 30 meter scaffolding canopy tower to have great views over the rainforest to see colorful birds, such as different parrots, toucans, and tanagers.
 You may even spot monkeys as they move through the trees.